shazm12/safe-ns/README.md

         - Click the "Enable" button.

-Step 3: Create a Service Account
+Step 3.1: Create a Service Account(Recommended)

         - Go to API An Services from sidebar or search.

         - Go to credentials.

-        - Click on manage servie account.
+        - Click on manage service account.

         - Click on create new service account.